khulnasoft/integrations-core/windows_performance_counters/README.md

 ## Overview

-This check monitors [Windows performance counters][1] through the Datadog Agent.
+This check monitors [Windows performance counters][1] through the Khulnasoft Agent.

 **Note:** Agent version 7.33.0 is the minimum supported version.